Business Too Dependent on You? Reduce Owner Dependency

 What should I delegate first?

-Start with repeatable decisions or tasks that have clear standards and manageable risk.
+Start with repeatable decisions or tasks that have clear standards, manageable risk and a visible review point.

 Can a very small team reduce owner dependency?